DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 - For a complex design problem, how to decide which variables are objective functions and which are constraints?

-- Is it true that an optimizer will ensure all constraints to be satisfied at each optimization iteration?
+- Is it true that an optimizer will ensure all constraints are satisfied at each optimization iteration?

-- What criteria we can use to evaluate whether an optimization is going well?
+- What criteria can we use to evaluate whether an optimization is going well?

-- If you want the optimizer to change twist design variable more than the shape design variable, should you scale the twist design variable up or down?
+- If you want the optimizer to change the twist design variable more than the shape design variable, should you scale the twist design variable up or down?
 Why?

 {% include links.html %}